sanjaypaltahill/monje-lab/README.md

 2. Parse their filenames to extract grid position, channel, and Z-slice.
 3. Stitch each row of tiles horizontally using overlap blending (feathered ramp).
 4. Stitch rows vertically using independent vertical blending.
-5. Save one stitched 2D TIFF per Z-slice per channel.
+5. Save one stitched 2D TIFF per Z-slice per channel, organized into per-channel subfolders.

 ---